United Foot & Ankle

 Having an ankle sprain means that one or more of the connective ligaments in your ankle is overstretched, torn, or completely ruptured.
 Because an ankle sprain is known for causing ongoing pain and ankle instability issues, the podiatry experts at United Foot & Ankle provide integrative care to help you fully heal.
-Book your ankle sprain exam at any of the practice locations in East Brunswick, Keyport, Perth Amboy, or Bayonne, New Jersey, directly through the website.
+Book your ankle sprain exam at any of the practice locations in East Brunswick, Keyport, Somerset, Perth Amboy, or Bayonne, New Jersey, directly through the website.
 You can also call any office to speak with a team member directly.

 You have ligaments throughout your body that connect bone to bone.
 Though these ligaments are designed to secure and stabilize joints, they can only withstand so much stress and strain before an injury occurs.